Conal-Tuohy/SIMILE-Gadget/README.txt

   What is this?
   -------------

-  Gadget is a command line XML inspector.
+  Gadget is an XML inspector.

      [sound of inspector gadget theme playing in the back]